What Attracts Cockroaches to Your Home (And How to Stop Them)

 Factor 3: Shelter and Warmth

-Cockroaches prefer warm, dark hiding spots where they can reproduce undisturbed.
-They’re naturally drawn to tight spaces where their bodies can touch surfaces on both sides—a behavior called thigmotaxis.
+Cockroaches like warm, dark hiding spots where they can breed without being disturbed.
+They’re drawn to tight spaces where their bodies can touch surfaces on both sides.
+This behavior is called thigmotaxis.

 • Behind refrigerators and stoves